Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use ECR basic scanning of container images.
 Create inclusion rules in Amazon ECR to match repositories that need to be scanned.
 Push findings to Amazon Inspector.
 - [ ] Use Amazon Inspector.
 Create inclusion rules in Amazon Inspector to match repositories that need to be scanned.
 Push Amazon Inspector findings to AWS Config.

 ### A company has a single AWS account and uses an Amazon EC2 instance to test application code.
-The company recently discovered that the instance.
-Was compromised.
-The instance.
-Was serving up malware.
-The analysis of the instance showed that the instance.
-Was compromised 35 days ago.
+The company recently discovered that the instance was compromised.
+The instance was serving up malware.
+The analysis of the instance showed that the instance was compromised 35 days ago.
 A security engineer must implement a continuous monitoring solution that automatically notifies the company's security team about compromised instances through an email distribution list for high severity findings.
 The security engineer must implement the solution as soon as possible.
 Which combination of steps should the security engineer take to meet these requirements?
 (Choose THREE)

 - [ ] Enable AWS Security Hub in the AWS account.
 - [x] Enable Amazon GuardDuty in the AWS account.